 A Subject Matter Expert (SME) Evaluation is one of four Assessment Types available in USA Staffing, the other three being Questionnaire, Manual, and External (aka USA Hire).
 An SME Evaluation allows HR Users to interact directly with SMEs who will evaluate applicants using different Assessment Methods.

 What Assessment Methods Are Available?

-Currently, the only Assessment Method available is the Structured Resume Review.
-We will add additional Assessment Methods as we continue to refine system functionality.
+The only assessment method currently available under the SME Evaluation assessment type is the Structured Resume Review.
+We will add additional assessment methods as we continue to refine system functionality.

 Structured Resume Review